ncguilbeault/bayesian-neural-decoder/README.md

 # neural-decoding

 This package provides tools for decoding neural data using a bayesian state-space model.
+It is designed to implement the code from [here](https://github.com/Eden-Kramer-Lab/replay_trajectory_classification) and can be used for running online decoding in bonsai.

 You can read more about the technique here: